szczyglis-dev/py-gpt/README.md

 - Control the keyboard (pressing keys, typing text)
 - Making screenshots

-The `Execute commands` option must be enabled to use this plugin.
+The `+ Tools` option must be enabled to use this plugin.

 **Options:**